 Oats are the only whole grain to be singled out as a true superfood in my list of Everyday Super Foods.
 So what makes oats such a shining nutritional star?
-If you eat oatmeal for breakfast every morning, are you doing a good thing for your health?
-The research says yes…read on!
+If you eat oatmeal for breakfast every morning, are you doing a good thing?
+Are oats healthy?
+The research says yes!

-Health and Nutritional Benefits of Oats or Oatmeal
+Health and Nutritional Benefits of Oats and Oatmeal

 - Very high in manganese